eimsp/eims-ejabberd/README.md

 4. Run ./eims/eims-ejabberd/setup-dev.sh script to create symlinks and copy necessary files to ejabberd dir (./ejabberd).
 5. Register "chat" application in the backend of Integrated Service.
 Possibly, chat application needs special permission to not show "allow/deny" dialog.
 6. Install Nginx with eims.conf (from eims/eims-ejabberd/etc) in dir /etc/nginx/conf.d, eims/eims-ejabberd/www is a dir for Nginx with Converse.js
-7. Create docker image using command "docker build --no-cache -t eims/psql:145" in dir eims-ejabberd.
+7. Create docker image for PostgresDB using command "docker build --no-cache -t eims/psql:145" in dir eims-ejabberd.

 ### Use ejabberd with Host Service locally in development processes